Dizolivemint/dizolivemint.github.io/_posts/2019-07-28-Glitch-vs-Koji.md

 header:
   teaser: https://raw.githubusercontent.com/Dizolivemint/dizolivemint.github.io/master/assets/images/koji-vs-glitch.png
 ---
-Koji is a bacteria used in fermentation and Glitch is a pair of fishes reflecting the sunset?
-Would combining the two create Stink Fish, a new app development platform that mimics the worst of both worlds or would it create Sushi, the more edible platform?
-These are fast app building platforms.
-Small apps, built quickly with the power of Node.

 App development platforms are becoming a thing in other programming languages, as well.
 They all aim to make the development experience easier.
 These platforms offer an easy alternative to setting up a development environment, server, database, and all of the other steps required for cross-platform applications.

 #### Koji and Glitch use:
 * Docker